focs-lab/pldi25-sampling-timestamp/README.md

 In the results, you can find counters such as number of locks or number of accesses encountered.
 In the results for SU, you can also find the number of acquires encountered (`[UCLOCKS] Num original acquires`) and the number of acquires that our implementation needed to process (`[UCLOCKS] Num uclock acquires`).
 This lets us compute the ratio between amount of work "seen" vs amount of work "actually done".
 Notice that our algorithm only needed to process around 50% of the acquires encountered.
 Likewise, in the results for SO, you can also find the number of acquires encountered (`[OL] Num acquires`) and the number of linked-list traversals taken (`[OL] Num acquire ll traverses`).
 Notice that only a small number of linked-list traversals is needed per acquire that is encountered.

+### Troubleshooting

+If you stop the experiment by pressing Ctrl+C, the processes `mysqld` and `benchbase.jar` might not be terminated properly.
+You can just enter `kill -9 $(pidof mysqld java)` to kill them before starting the next experiment.

 ## For advanced users